Penarth: The town today

 In 1930, the General Post Office (GPO), later British Telecom (BT), built its main telephone engineers' college on the corner of Lavernock Road and Victoria Road, where engineers from all over the UK attended basic and advanced residential courses lasting up to eight weeks.
 The college closed in the 1980s and stood empty for many years before being demolished for a new development of residential housing.

 In 1965, the combined Cardiff Universities built the multi-storey International House on Plymouth Road near the end of Cliff Parade to provide Halls of Residence for up to 300 overseas students attending University College, Cardiff and the University of Wales Institute of Science and Technology.
 Abandoned in the late 1990s, after just 30 years in its original use, International House is now converted as a specialist residential care home.
-There is now a plan to build a new boutique hotel in Penarth called the Marine Hotel, in Penarth Marina, subject to planning permission.

 Penarth has been used as a film location for several BBC TV series including several episodes of Doctor Who such as "The Stolen Earth".
 The scene where a Dalek shoots The Doctor was filmed at the junction of Arcot Street and Queen's Road.
 Scenes for Torchwood, The Sarah Jane Adventures (notably 21 Clinton Road, where they filmed Sarah Jane's house in 13 Bannerman Road), Gavin & Stacey and Casualty have also been filmed in Penarth.
+Since 2021 the Netflix series, Sex Education, has been filmed in multiple locations around Penarth including The Paget Rooms and Penarth Pier.
+In July 2024 actor Timothy Spall was seen filming on Penarth Pier for the BBC series Death Valley.

 Penarth was named one of the best places to live in Wales in 2017.